 Camp Breakaway is a registered non-profit charitable organisation, a registered service provider for the NDIS (National Disability Insurance Scheme) and a member of NDS (National Disability Services) that specialises in providing respite care for people with disabilities and their carers.
 Breakaway’s Smith-Magenis Syndrome (SMS) Camps enhance the lives of children with SMS and their families by holding a four-day respite camp every two years.
-At the last camp in 2016 we welcomed over 30 families, with children with SMS and their siblings, from all over Australia and Professor Ann Smith from the USA.
+At the last camp in 2018, we welcomed over 30 families, with children diagnosed with SMS and their siblings, from all over Australia and Professor Ann Smith from the USA.
 Professor Smith conducted a research clinic and provided the families with valuable information and recent research updates.
-The next camp is expected in 2018.
+The next camp will be held 13th - 16th November 2020.

 THE KEY OBJECTIVES OF SMITH-MAGENIS SYNDROME CAMPS:

 - To celebrate the achievements of all SMS children

 - To give children and the siblings of children with SMS the opportunity to meet

 - To create an atmosphere where parents feel comfortable to discuss their situation with other parents… This often leads to the establishment of a support network that continues long after camps end